dajiangliu/rareGWAMA/rareGWAMA/README.md

 please find more details in the [input and arguments part](#input-files) for the arguments:
 > * study: The file names of score statistic files, which could be a **vector object**;
 > * imp.qual: The file names of imputation quality, which could be a **vector object**;
-> * vcf.ref.file: the file names of the reference panel file, e.g. could be downloaed from [1000 Genomes Project](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
+> * vcf.ref.file: the file names of the reference panel file, e.g. could be downloaded from [1000 Genomes Project](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
 > * candidateVar: the tabix range;
 > * knownVar: known variant;
 > * alternative: The alternative hypothesis.
 Default is two.sided;